404NetworkError/DV-HDR-Hybrid/README.md

 1. **Python**: Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

+2. **Dependencies**: Run `pip install -r requirements.txt` to install the required Python dependencies.

-2. **Required Files**: You'll need the `hdr10plus.py` script and associated executable files, such as `ffmpeg.exe`, in the same directory.
+3. **Required Files**: You'll need the `hdr10plus.py` script and associated executable files, such as `ffmpeg.exe`, in the same directory.

 ### Basic Usage